Everything You Need to Know About Camden Yards

 Behind the Scenes

-Schedule a tour to get an inside look at the Orioles dugout, scoreboard control room, press level and club level suites.
-Tours are available all year round, but days and times depend on the team’s schedule so be sure to check out the Orioles website for more information.
+You may be able to schedule a tour to get an inside look at the Orioles dugout, scoreboard control room, press level and club level suites.
+Tours are typically available all year round, but days and times depend on the team’s schedule so be sure to check out the Orioles website for more information.

 Where to go before the game